calint/osca/howto/archlinux/2025.11.01--archinstall/README.md

 ### ASUS Zenbook 14 UM3406KA-PP761WA

-* if experiencing lag on input to `xterm`, or lag in `clonky` or other X11 applications add kernel parameter `amdgpu.dcdebugmask=0x10` in boot loader entry. __note: `kitty` does not exhibit this problem__
+* if experiencing lag on input to `xterm`, or lag in `clonky` or other X11 applications then add kernel parameter `amdgpu.dcdebugmask=0x10` in boot loader entry. __note: `kitty` does not exhibit this problem__